 Pack Disinfecting Wipes

 You’re going to need to plan here a bit and score some disinfecting wipes before you get on the plane.
-You can opt for a familiar brand name like Clorox Disinfecting Wipes, which come in handy packs of nine or 15.
+You can opt for a familiar brand name like Clorox Disinfecting Wipes, which come in handy multi-packs.
 Note that these have a pretty intense scent (the lemon is not what I’d call “good lemon,” and whatever the green package scent is smells a bit like a freshly cleaned public bathroom).
 You can also get disinfecting wipes with a milder scent, or, in a pinch, you could use wipes primarily meant to disinfect hands rather than surfaces, such as Wet Ones Antibacterial Hand Wipes.

 Get Your Wipes Out as Soon as You Board